xeylou/testade.xeylou.fr/content/posts/how-as-it-been/index.md

 i struggled for months finding appartments and it was kind of stressful by the approaching back to school day

-the reason for it was that i couldn't go there to visit, it was too far away and because don't have money nor a driving license to go anywhere for few days i was stuck with owners prefering getting people that could move to visit (undertandable)
+the reason was that i couldn't go there to visit, it was too far away and i didn't have money nor a driving license to go there for few days i was stuck with owners who preferred people to be able to move for visits (undertandable)

-now i am in, i have to live and rent for two appartments and that is not a choice
+now i am in, i have to live and rent for two appartments and it's not by choice

 it sounds luxury but it's the opposite. i live in my school campus for my study periods and at people's house near my new job for my working ones